Trails and Trail Map

 At the end of your day, enjoy our beautiful handcrafted lodge with food and drink specials in our rustic family style lounge.

 “Best Nordic Center, Best Trails, and Best Food”

 This is one of the best nordic centers ever.
 First, the miles and miles of trails through the woods, right by the base of the Breck ski area, and the trails like Glutes Minimus says it all.
 The downhill runs are equal to any greens at the ski area.
 Then there is the Hallelujah Hut.
 The owners restored this old cabin and it serves as a warming hut.
-It’s beautiful ski to it thru the woods with spectacular views of the mountains.
+It’s beautiful to ski to it through the woods with spectacular views of the mountains.
 The Nordic center is beautiful inside and very welcoming, with great soups and drinks.
 Suzie, Fort Collins